 - Include appropriate level project manual, attached to case, with at least one completed activity for each year enrolled.
 Be prepared to discuss skills learned. - Size and number of exhibit cases should relate appropriately to the number of insects being displayed.
 Cases should be no deeper than 4" and may be placed UPRIGHT for display.
 To ensure adequate display space, you may bring your own table if you wish. - 4-H members expanding on a past collection MUST add new insects each year.
-The exact same collection from a past year cannot be shown. - Rules for pinning and labeling insects are available at the following site: extension.entm.purdue.edu/401Book/default.php?page=home
+The exact same collection from a past year cannot be shown.

-SF 50183 Entomology 1-Exhibit 15 or more species representing 4 or more orders, accurately labeled.
+SF 50184 Entomology 1-Exhibit 15 or more species representing 4 or more orders, accurately labeled.
 SF 50184 Entomology 2-Exhibit 30 or more species representing 8 or more orders, accurately labeled.
 SF 50185 Entomology 3-Exhibit 60 or more species representing 12 or more orders, accurately labeled.
 SF 50186 Entomology Display-(Open to youth enrolled in Entomology 1, 2, or 3) Exhibit any activity or display related to Entomology that does not fit into Entomology 1, 2, 3 classes.
 The exhibit may include, but not limited to, original works, objects, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Equipment and internet not provided.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronics will only be used during your judging time.
+Electronic equipment will only be used during your judging time and will not remain on display.